markondej/fm_transmitter/README.md

 # FM Transmitter
 Use the Raspberry Pi as an FM transmitter.
-Works on every Raspberry Pi board.
+Works on Raspberry Pi board up to 4 (RPi 5 uses different peripherial chip).

 Just get an FM receiver, connect a 20 - 40 cm plain wire to the Raspberry Pi's GPIO4 (PIN 7 on GPIO header) to act as an antenna, and you are ready for broadcasting.